 The tables must be uploaded in the order below:

 - Participant tsv

 - Sample tsv

 - Pairs tsv

-For example, when you run Mutect2, if you uploaded the pairs table before the sample tables (or without selecting that checkbox), the workflow will fail because it reads the sample name from the pair table but has no knowledge of the samples table from where the data files are stored.
+If you uploaded the pairs table before the sample tables (or without selecting that checkbox), the workflow will fail because it reads the sample name from the pair table but has no knowledge of the samples table from where the data files are stored.